ShivamDh/Python-Projects/README.md

 ### Starter Blog
 An easy to use Django blog template that theoretically one could clone and insert their own writing into and publish.
 Utilized Django's ready-to-use SqLite backend along with Jinja Templating and Bootstrap to build an intricate but sophisticated and convenient blog website.

+### Classified Advertiser
+A simple Flask application meant to replicate the commonly used online classified websites.
+Built to scale easily and utilized by multiple users, the app uses user authentication and session cookies to ensure proper security.
+The app was built was polished with Zurb Foundation and a MySQL layer underneath.

-I am still in the process of completing and uploading some projects, but feel free to have a look around
+I am always adding new projects to this workspace, so feel free to have a look around